techahold/rustdeskinstall/Readme.md

 # Rustdesk server Install Script
 Easy install Script for Rustdesk on linux, should work on any debian or centos based system supporting systemd.
 For Rustdesk - https://rustdesk.com

-You can use Hetzner with a $20 credit using this referal code https://hetzner.cloud/?ref=p6iUr7jEXmoB
+You can use Hetzner to test this with a $20 credit using this referal code https://hetzner.cloud/?ref=p6iUr7jEXmoB

 # How to Install the server
 Please setup your firewall on your server prior to running the script.